pimcore/pimcore/doc/Development_Documentation/21_Deployment/05_Deployment_Tools.md

 be added to version control systems and be deployed to different deployment stages.

 The PHP configuration files and PHP classes will be written to the `var/classes` directory by default.
 To disallow modification and turn a class to be read-only, you can create a copy at `config/pimcore/classes`.
-However, it is possible to re-enable write access and update class definitions in `config/pimcore/classes` by setting the env variable `PIMCORE_CLASS_DEFINITION_WRITABLE=1`.

-You can also set the env variable `PIMCORE_CLASS_DEFINITION_WRITABLE=0` to completely disable write access.
-The difference between `0` and not having the env variable set is that with `0` you can also disable the creation of new classes, while without setting the `PIMCORE_CLASS_DEFINITION_WRITABLE`, you would be allowed to create new classes.
+Regarding the class modification, there is also an optional env variable `PIMCORE_CLASS_DEFINITION_WRITABLE` that can be considered and set.

+- `0` To disallow completely write access, including the creation of new classes.
+- `1` To allow the modification, including the classes in `config/pimcore/classes` that normally are read-only.
+- when `not set` classes in `config/pimcore/classes` are read-only, but new classes are allowed and will be created in `var/classes`.

 > **Note**: Changes on Pimcore class definitions not only have influence to configuration files but also on the database.
 > If deploying changes between different deployment stages also database changes need to be deployed.
 This can be done